Ploughed/Ploughed/README.md

 ![Alt text](https://raw.githubusercontent.com/Ploughed/Ploughed/main/Untitled.jpg)
-# 💭 17 with a Dream 🚀

 - 🇦🇺 From Australia
-- Just a 17-year-old chasing big goals ❤️

 Hey there!
 I’m someone driven by ambition, always looking to grow, improve, and build something meaningful.
 I’ve got a strong mindset, a clear vision, and the hunger to turn ideas into reality.